 Frequently Asked Questions:

 - How many little squares will I need to make my quilt size?
-Check out the chart here.
+Check out Let’s Talk Size, above.

 - Unique sets and matching sets?
 What do you mean?
 Please read The Basics: Cutting and Preparing Charm Sets above.
 The goal of a swap is to share the wealth and diversify everyone’s charm stash.
 You can turn your duplicates in (via matching sets) for others, and get unique ones back!
 A duplicate or two may sneak in unintentionally, and everyone just has to cope with those, but I do not want people to get sets with several of each charm.

 - What size charms should I use?
 This is personal preference, but scanning through all the links on …A Lot of Links to PSQ pages should help you see the variations available.